2020 LPGA Tour schedule boasts 34 events, record $75.1 million in prize money

 The 2020 LPGA Tour schedule has been released, and the 34-event docket boasts $75.1 million in prize money, an all-time record.

 The new schedule, released Nov.
-22, features two new tournaments and a number of purse increases.
+22, featured two new tournaments and a number of purse increases.
+However, with global events, the schedule has been revised substantially, with several events rescheduled, cancelled or postponed pending rescheduling.

 New events